vio-turo/vio-turo/README.md

 Hello, I`m Arthur, Ukrainian🇺🇦 student, beginner in IT.
-Would happy to chat with anyone on [Telegram](t.me/artur_dev0 "Yeah, you can write me right now!").
+Interested in web🌐 and gamedev🎮.
+Would happy to chat with anyone on [Telegram](t.me/VioTuro"Yeah, you can write me right now!").